-- There is a degree of uncertainty about the future levels of funding for local government.
+- There is a degree of uncertainty about the financial impacts if the Covid 19 Pandemic, In June 2020 Executive Members approved a Medium Term Financial Strategy to mitigate the immediate cash flow implications of the lost income and additional spending pressure brought on by the pandemic.
+The Council valuers have considered the impact of Covid19 on the Council assets. - There is a degree of uncertainty about the future levels of funding for local government.
 However, the Council has determined that this uncertainty is not yet sufficient to provide an indication that the assets of the Council might be impaired as a result of a need to close facilities or materially reduce levels of service provision.
 The Council has identified budget options in its General Fund Medium Term Financial Strategy in anticipation of reduced central government grant funding levels in future years and a methodology to address this via the financial security work stream of the Future Town Future Council priorities. - The Council considered that the partnership arrangements of the CCTV control room constitute a jointly controlled operation and as such each authority accounts for its share of the liabilities and assets of the partnership.
 (See also Note 23 CCTV Partnership and Hertfordshire Building Control Ltd). - The Council has entered into a partnership to facilitate the regeneration of Queensway, a parade of shops and mixed use properties in the town centre.
 The partnership entity is Queensway Properties (Stevenage) LLP and their accounts have been incorporated into the Group accounts section.
 The second partner is Marshgate Plc, a wholly owned company of the Council.
 Their accounts have not been included in the group accounts as Marshgate's transactions are deemed not material.